Dashtiss/TPSnitch/README.md

 ## Getting Started
 1. Requires Java 21
-2. Download the correct jar for your loader (Fabric, NeoForge, or Forge)
+2. Download the latest jar file
 3. Place the jar in your server's `mods` folder
 4. Start your server